University-of-Texas-at-Dallas-Education/.github/profile/README.md

 - Always verify the output of each command to ensure that there are no errors before proceeding to the next step.
 - The `NEXTAUTH_SECRET` can be an arbitrary string.
 - It is recommended to document the values of important variables and outputs for future reference and troubleshooting.
-- Below are the currently supported models that Amplify can use.
+- Below are the currently supported models that CometAI can use.

   #### Anthropic (via Amazon Bedrock)
     - `anthropic.claude-instant-v1`